What foods should you avoid while on Zepbound?

 The bottom line

 Like all GLP-1s, Zepbound comes with the potential for side effects such as constipation and nausea (for a complete list of side effects, please visit the Zepbound website here).
 But paying attention to your diet, like by limiting high-fat meals and prioritizing nutrient-dense foods high in protein and fiber, can possibly help reduce those side effects.
-Those smarter food choices, along with other lifestyle changes like increasing your exercise, will help you gain health and feel great while losing weight.
+Those smarter food choices, along with other lifestyle changes like increasing your exercise, will help you gain health and feel great while losing weight on a weight-loss program.

 This content is for informational purposes only and does not constitute medical advice, diagnosis or treatment.
 It should not be regarded as a substitute for guidance from your healthcare provider.